jbonfante/django-geo-world/README.md

 Install
 ------------------------------------------

-add world to your settings.py applications
+*add world to your settings.py applications
+*run syncdb to create db tables

 Add Database Records from Shape Files
 ------------------------------------------